emacs-eaf/emacs-application-framework/HACKING.md

 M-x eaf-open
 ```

-    Then type "eaf demo" as input, will pop hello world window in emacs like below:
+    Then type "eaf-demo" as input, will pop hello world window in emacs like below:

 ![img](./screenshot/hello_world.png)